-- Cambridge Farms Contingency Plan was submitted to and approved by MDE in November 2001.
+- Copperfield's Contingency Plan was submitted to MDE and approved in November 2001.
 COMAR 26.04.01.22 requires all community water systems to prepare and submit for approval a plan for providing a safe and adequate drinking water supply under emergency conditions. - Develop a spill response plan in concert with the Fire Department and other emergency response personnel.